 All summer concerts in Frontier Park are canceled in 2020.

 Enjoy an evening of jazz at a free outdoor concert along the banks of the Missouri River in Frontier Park.
 The 18-piece St. Charles Big Band will continue their 20 years of performances.
 Everyone is invited to bring a lawn chair or blanket and relax under the stars for this free event in St. Charles.

 Thousands of local union members will march through Downtown St. Louis for the annual Labor Day Parade on the holiday weekend.
-The gathering usually begins at North 13th Street and Olive Street, then the parade makes its way down Tucker Boulevard, past St. Louis City Hall, and west on Market Street to North 15th Street.
+The gathering usually begins at N 13th Street and Olive Street, then the parade makes its way down Tucker Boulevard, past St. Louis City Hall, and west on Market Street to N 15th Street.

-Many union members and their families from Metro East (an Illinois region that makes up the eastern suburbs of St. Louis) will honor Labor Day at the annual parade and picnic in Belleville.
-The city of Belleville, Illinois, is about 30 minutes by car from St. Louis.
+Many union members and their families from Metro East (an Illinois region that makes up the eastern suburbs of St. Louis) will honor Labor Day at the annual parade and picnic in Belleville on Monday, September 7, 2020.
 The parade begins in the morning along First Street in downtown Belleville.
 There is typically a picnic after the parade in Hough City Park, which is located at W. C Street between North Third Street and North Fourth Street.

-Labor Day weekend is your final chance of the year to take in the sun and fun at Raging Rivers, Splash City, Hurricane Harbor, and other local water parks.
+Labor Day weekend is your final chance of the year to take in the sun and fun at Raging Rivers, Collinsville Aqua Park, Hurricane Harbor, and other local water parks.
 The holiday is also the last day of the season for many smaller community and neighborhood pools.
 It's always helpful to check local attraction websites for potential closures or schedule changes due to weather conditions, repairs, and other reasons.

 In 2020, many of the water parks require advance reservations in order to enter.
 Check the website for the park you plan to visit to find out what guidelines are in place and make a reservation if necessary.